Title

 Issues Presented to the Supreme Court

-The Supreme Court granted the petition for certiorari, annulled and set aside the RTC decision of November 16, 2010 (Civil Case No. CEB-34459), and declared Section 3(b) of PD No. 198 unconstitutional to the extent that it applies to: (a) highly urbanized cities like the City of Cebu, and (b) component cities whose charters expressly prohibit their voters from voting for provincial elective officials.
-The Court held that, under the 1987 Constitution and the Local Government Code, such cities are independent of the province; accordingly, the Mayor of the City of Cebu is the appointing authority of the MCWD board members.
-No pronouncement on costs.
+The Court granted the petition for certiorari, annulled and set aside the RTC judgment of November 16, 2010, and declared Section 3(b) of Presidential Decree No. 198 unconstitutional “to the extent that it applies to highly urbanized cities like the City of Cebu and to component cities with charters expressly providing for their voters not to be eligible to vote for the officials of the provinces to which they belong.”
+The Court held that the Mayor of the City of Cebu is the appointing authority of MCWD board members.
+The Court did not award costs.

 ...continue reading